 The Doctoral Program Board

-The Infotech Oulu Doctoral Program Board has been appointed for the years 2014–2017 consisting of Professors Timo Rahkonen (Chair), Netta Iivari, Heli Jantunen, Timo Jämsä, Matti Latva-aho, Matti Pietikäinen and Juha Röning, Adjunct Professor Antti Tölli and doctoral student representative Mikko Hintikka.
-Professor Timo Rahkonen has been selected to the Doctoral Program Director for the same time period.
+The Infotech Oulu Doctoral Program Board has been appointed from the beginning of 2014 consisting of Professors Timo Rahkonen (Chair), Netta Iivari, Heli Jantunen, Timo Jämsä, Matti Latva-aho, Matti Pietikäinen and Juha Röning, Adjunct Professor Antti Tölli and doctoral student representative Mikko Hintikka.
+Professor Timo Rahkonen has been selected to the Doctoral Program Director.

 From left: Timo Rahkonen, Netta Iivari, Mikko Hintikka, Juha Röning, Antti Tölli and Matti Pietikäinen.

-In 2015, the Infotech Oulu Doctoral Program had funding for 34 doctoral student positions from the University of Oulu: twenty positions for 2014 – 2017 and 14 positions for 2014 – 2015.
-From these positions, 25 were allocated only for research groups selected to Infotech Oulu for 2014 – 2017 (first nine in the list above) and the rest for all 16 research groups involved in the program.
-These doctoral student posts altogether represented EUR 1 258 000 in salary costs in 2015.
-The University of Oulu granted 12 doctoral student positions for 2016 – 2019 as continuation to the ending posts.
+In 2016, the Infotech Oulu Doctoral Program had granted 32 doctoral student positions from the University of Oulu: twenty positions for 2014 – 2017 and 12 positions for 2016 – 2019.
+From these positions, most are allocated only for research groups selected to Infotech Oulu for 2014 – 2017 (first nine in the list above) and the rest for all 16 research groups involved in the program.
+These doctoral student posts altogether represented EUR 864 000 in salary costs in 2016.

-Additional EUR 80 000 was obtained from the University of Oulu for arranging doctoral courses and for other costs and EUR 20 000 for coordination in 2015.
-Together with the annual direct financial support of EUR 10 000 from Infotech Oulu, the total budget of the doctoral program was EUR 1 368 000.
-In addition, Infotech Oulu supported its doctoral program by financing international workshops and researcher visits that include doctoral education.
-The research groups contribute the doctoral program through the work of the staff.
+Additional EUR 80 000 was obtained from the University of Oulu for arranging doctoral courses and for other costs and EUR 40 000 for coordination in 2016.
+The total budget of the doctoral program was EUR 984 000.
+In addition, the research groups contribute the doctoral program through the work of the staff.